mariusbancila/moneycpp/README.md

    rounding_policy_standard(round_ceiling()));
 ```

-Floating point types are not appropriate for monetary values because they cannot exactly represent real numbers.
-Over time, or large number of transactions, the small differences can add up to important values.
-Because of this, the library supports 3rd party libraries that provide better representations, such as boost::multiprecision.
+The examples above use the type `double` for numerical values.
+This is a floating point type and can only represent exact decimal values for numbers that are a sum of inverse powers of two.
+That means floating point types can exactly represent values such as 0.5, 1.25, or 42.90625 but cannot do the same for values such as 0.10 or 19.99.
+Therefore, floating point types are not appropriate for monetary values because they cannot exactly represent most real numbers.
+This can be an important aspect in financial applications or, in general, in applications that deal with monetary transactions because over time, or over a large number of transactions, the small differences can add up to important values.
+Because of this, the library supports 3rd party libraries that provide better representations of real numbers, such as `boost::multiprecision`.
+All the rouding algorithms are specialized for the `boost::multiprecision::cpp_dec_float`, aliased as `decimal`, as shown below.

 ```cpp
 using decimal = boost::multiprecision::number<boost::multiprecision::cpp_dec_float<50>>;